crbassett/Studium/collections/_bios/hafenreffer-bio.md

 Hafenreffer’s other well-known work, his *Templum Ezechielis*, an exposition of Ezekiel 40-48, was more admired than his *Loci* by his contemporaries.
 In it he described the details of the Temple, but he also included meditations on the chief points of Christianity and examined the measurements, currency and weights of the Old Testament.

-BIBLIOGRAPHY
+**Bibliography**

 Bautz, Friedrich Wilhelm.
-“Hafenreffer, Matthias.” *Biographisch-Bibliographisches Kirchenlexikon*. <http://www.bautz.de/bbkl/>.
+“Hafenreffer, Matthias.” *Biographisch-Bibliographisches Kirchenlexikon*. http://www.bautz.de/bbkl/.
 September 7, 2008.

 Brecht, Martin. *Johann Valentin Andreae 1586-1654: Eine Biographie*.
 Goettingen: Vandenhoeck & Ruprecht, 2008.